 Joe has been with The Music Emporium since 1994.
 A guitarist since his early teens, Joe got the guitar-building bug while teaching high school English in upstate New York.
 From there, he studied lutherie with Charles Fox protege George Morris in Vermont.
 He stumbled into TME shortly thereafter, began repairing guitars and got hooked on the business.
 You'll find Joe's hand in every manner of the business, from sales and purchasing to website management and store layout.

 Beneath Adam's mild-mannered exterior hides a fingerstyle phenom.
 A TME customer first, he knows better than any of us what it’s like on the other side of the counter.
 Avid music and movie critic, Adam hosts the infamous, semi-annual Conan the Barbarian fest.
 No kidding.
-At TME, he keeps us in stock of the latest music books and accessories and constantly introduces us to new music that in his words, "will blow your mind.”
+At TME, he manages the inventory and ordering processes for our boutique-made acoustic instruments from Collings, Santa Cruz, Bourgeois and Froggy Bottom while also wrangling our Taylor account.
+Have you been to our shop lately?
+That's quite a few guitars!
+Most importantly, Adam constantly introduces us to new music and coffee-making contraptions that in his words, "will blow your mind.”

 An accomplished flatpicker, Andy is our bluegrass guitar expert and dreadnought specialist.
-You can hear his fluid playing in many sound samples right here on the website.
-He's a great songwriter, and performs regularly at clubs and acoustic festivals throughout the north east.
+You can hear his fluid playing in many of the media samples right here on the website.
+Speaking of the website, Andy spends a lot of his time here at TME on the photos and videos you'll see on our product pages and carousel slides, though you'll often hear him playing obscure Norman Blake tunes on the showroom floor.
+He's a sought-after vocalist as well, and performs regularly at clubs and festivals throughout the North East.
 Andy is extremely knowledgeable and always eager to help!

 A passionate follower of the Americana music scene, with a grasp of classic rock trivia to make your head spin like a warped LP, Tim has been with TME for over 10 years.
 If there's a product in our store he doesn't know about, then it doesn't exist.
 Tim is a talented singer and songwriter; when he isn't in the store you may find him playing music around town, often with Ukulele in hand (Tim is also our resident Ukulele aficionado!).

 Eliot brings a world of electric guitar experience to TME.
-He not only loves electric guitars, he's a monster player and has gigged locally and nationally for years prior to landing here.
+He not only loves electric guitars, he's a monster player and has gigged locally and nationally for years prior to landing in our shop.
+He manages our inventory of boutique-made electric guitars and handles the ordering processes with many of our sought-after electric builders (Grosh, Yanuziello, Asher, Creston ... pretty much everything on your left hand sides when you walk in the door).
+You can also read his helpful and detailed product descriptions for every electric in stock right here on our website.
 If you want to discuss vintage or new, tone or feel, Eliot is your man.